gemseo/gemseo-umdo/docs/user_guide/umdo/sequential_sampling.md

     Read the [GEMSEO documentation](https://gemseo.readthedocs.io/en/stable/doe.html#algorithms)
     for more information about the available DOE algorithms.

-The number of samples can be changed with the parameter `n_samples` and the DOE algorithm name can be changed with the parameter `doe_algo_settings`, which is a Pydantic model deriving from [BaseDOESettings][gemseo.algos.doe.base_doe_settings.BaseDOESettings].
+This maximum number of samples can be changed with the parameter `n_samples` and the DOE algorithm name can be changed with the parameter `doe_algo_settings`, which is a Pydantic model deriving from [BaseDOESettings][gemseo.algos.doe.base_doe_settings.BaseDOESettings].
-When `n_samples` is `None` (default) and `doe_algo_settings` has a field `n_samples`, then this field is considered.
+When `n_samples` is `None` (default) and `doe_algo_settings` has a field `n_samples`, then this field is considered as the maximum number of samples.
 When `doe_algo_settings` has a field `seed` and its value is `None`, then the U-MDO formulation will use [SEED][gemseo.utils.seeder.SEED].